ThemeFuse/Unyson-Documentation/convention/directory-structure.rst

     │       └─...
     └-child-theme/
       └-framework-customizations/
-        └-... # same as in parent theme, but here you can overwrite specific files from parent theme
+        └-... # same as in then parent theme, but here you can overwrite specific files from the parent theme

 Let's take a closer look to each directory and file, and understand how it works.

-* ``framework/`` - In this directory you'll find the framework.
-  Do not change anything in it, because all the files from that directory will be replaces on a framework update and you'll lose all the changes.

-* ``framework-customizations/`` - Contains everything related to your theme.
-  You are free to change everything you want in this directory.

 * ``framework-customizations/extension/`` - Contains customizations for the framework extensions.
-  You can overwrite options, views and configuration files of the extensions located in the framework directory.
+  You can overwrite options, views and configuration files of the extensions located in the framework.
   You can also store there theme extensions and create sub-extensions for extensions located in the framework.

 * ``framework-customizations/theme/`` - Contains options, views, helpers, and all bunch of theme stuff, we'll take a closer look at every file below.